 League of Women Voters

-Following their 1921 defeat at the Newfoundland and Labrador legislature, league members spent the next few years accumulating support for their petition and by 1925 had gathered 20,000 signatures.
+Following their 1921 defeat at the Newfoundland legislature, league members spent the next few years accumulating support for their petition and by 1925 had gathered 20,000 signatures.
 By then, charges of corruption had driven Squires from office and Walter S. Monroe was the country's new prime minister.
 Aware that Monroe and some of his cabinet were sympathetic to the suffragist cause, league members once again lobbied government officials for support.
 Monroe introduced a franchise bill to the legislature in 1925, where it passed unanimously on 9 March and became law on 13 April.

 Courtesy of Archives and Special Collections (William Knowling, Collection MF-276), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.